 Mr Paul Markwell - Independent Member of Council

-Mr Markwell, VP, Upstream Oil & Gas Consulting & Research (Energy Insight) at IHS Markit, a leading international advisory organisation.
+Mr Markwell, VP, Global Upstream Oil & Gas research & Consulting at IHS Markit Limited, a leading international advisory organisation.
 In his current role he manages the provision of strategic insight and business advice to oil and gas industry companies globally.
-He has over 30 years’ experience in general management, engineering and research and advisory roles in this sector including many years at Shell International and McKinsey & Company and has lived or worked in a diverse range of situations across Asia, North Africa, Middle East and Europe.
+He has over 30 years’ experience in general management, engineering and research and advisory roles in this sector including many years at Shell International and McKinsey & Company and has lived and worked in a diverse range of situations across Asia, North Africa, Middle East and Europe.

 Mr Ali Milani [President, Union of Brunel Students] - Ex officio Member of Council

 Mr Ali Milani was elected as President of the Union of Brunel Students in 2015 having completed his studies in Politics.
 Mr Milani has extensive experience in the Students Union having been previously elected Societies Guild Chair; and has significant experience in the national students’ movement through the NUS black students’ campaign.
 He has also worked with a number of non-governmental organisations such as Amnesty International.